A Stroll Down Memory Lane En Route To Thunder Valley

 Me and My Sacramento poker buddy Mark Cabrera at Casino M8TRIX in San Jose (October 2021)

 The next exit that stirs memories is Douglas Blvd – which leads to Granite Bay where I lived along Folsom Lake for many years.
-I used to hike, bike and kayak in the Auburn State Recreation Area and I started and got my first office there in 2006 for Top Gun.
+I used to hike, bike and kayak in the Folsom State Recreation Area.
+I started Top Gun and got my first office there in 2006.

 When I first lived in Sacramento, Thunder Valley did not have a poker room.
 I used to play downtown at The Limelight, Capitol Casino, Casino Royale and at The Lucky Derby in Citrus Heights.
 It was only in 2010 that Thunder Valley opened up its poker room and became the center of the Sacramento poker world.
 At the beginning there was a beautiful floor woman named Marisol who I had a huge crush on but could never overcome my anxiety to talk to.